DvirHayat/BraudeICal/README.md

 These can be installed using the pip installer : "pip install LibName"

-After that, your Excel spreadsheet should be in the correct format provided by the collage website (https://info.braude.ac.il/) , as shown in schadule_format.xlxs
+After that, your Excel spreadsheet should be in the correct format provided by the college website (https://info.braude.ac.il/) , as shown in schadule_format.xlxs

 1)Enter the dates in the list in which the semesters are starting and ending.